-Keen to experience Rob's approach firsthand, we arrange a day of advanced driving training for the road.
-We meet on a sunny Tuesday morning at a location that's convenient for us both and I've brought my own car along for the day.
+Keen to experience Rob's approach first-hand, we arrange a day of advanced driving training for the road.
+We meet on a sunny Tuesday morning at a location that's convenient and we've brought a suitable car along for the day, the fabulous Macan S Diesel.
 Over a coffee, we have a chat about what we want to achieve from the day, before heading out into the mid-morning traffic.

-At first, you can't help but feel as though you're on a driving test again, but while Rob is indeed gauging your driving style, it immediately becomes clear this is no driving exam.
+At first, you can't help but feel as though you're on a driving test again, but whilst Rob is indeed gauging your driving style, it immediately becomes clear this is no driving exam.
 Instead, he engages you to discuss what's going on around you and it soon becomes easy to tune into his relaxed, yet professional approach.

 It helps that Rob is very articulate and incorporates a friendly tone to his advice that doesn't ever feel condescending.
 He praises you when appropriate and it never feels as though he is poking holes in your driving or confidence.
-The information he dispenses is awe-inspiring at times in that it's often staring you right in the face, it's just you haven't thought to digest it before.
+The information he dispenses is awe-inspiring at times in that it's often staring you right in the face, it's just you haven't thought to analyse it before.
 He points out the glaringly obvious, natural markers on the road to help you read ahead, such as the fact streetlights are nearly always placed on the outside of corners or telephone wires indicate built up areas.
 It's a little like discovering there's a secret world of advanced driving that you never knew about.
-Informative hints and subtle changes to attitude may be small, but the process allows you to take every little thing on board around you, however miniscule, to give you the advantage.
+Informative hints and subtle changes to attitude may be small, but the process allows you to take every little thing around you on board, however small, to give you the advantage.